kovidgoyal/kitty/docs/faq.rst

 **Never** output unknown binary data directly into a terminal.

 Terminals have a single channel for both data and control.
 Certain bytes are control codes.
 Some of these control codes are of arbitrary length, so if the binary data you output into the terminal happens to contain the starting sequence for one of these control codes, the terminal will hang waiting for the closing sequence.
-Press :kbd:`ctrl+shift+delete` to reset the terminal.
+Press :sc:`reset_terminal` to reset the terminal.

 If you do want to cat unknown data, use ``cat -v``.